vcc-csc212/sp21-archive/_docs/2-about/outcomes-skills.md

 #### What will I learn in this course?
 Upon successful completion of the course, you should be able to:
+- Implement code using pointers and dynamic memory allocation
+- Implement solutions that involve recursive functions
+- Implement sorting algorithms and understand their performance under different scenarios
-- Implement and use basic algorithms and data structures
+- Implement and use basic algorithms, data structures, and containers
 - Implement algorithmic solutions using the appropriate data structures and algorithms
 - Compare different algorithms and data structures based on efficiency, using empirical and theoretical algorithm analysis techniques